Work and Access - Communication Support Grant

 What is the Communication Support Grant?

-If you are deaf, hard of hearing, have a speech impairment or another disability that requires communication support, you can apply for funding to pay for an interpreter under the Communication Support Grant.
+You can apply for funding to pay for an interpreter under the Communication Support Grant if:

 Who can apply?